COMPANION TO CANTO XLV

 There is a certain variance as to “luz” in various editions of the canto.
 Faber followed the original spelling in Pound’s drafts and the first printing in Prosperity with “luthes.”
 Since 1970, New Directions has “luz.”
 It was changed in the Faber edition in 1970 by Eva Hesse (Eastman 75).

-- virgin receiveth message – Pound may here refer not only to the common them of the Annunciation, but more specifically to the work of Fra Angelico, whose images of the Virgin were often painted in fresco on the church wall.
+- virgin receiveth message – Pound may here refer not only to the common theme of the Annunciation, but more specifically to the work of Fra Angelico, whose images of the Virgin were often painted in fresco on the church wall.
 See also n.20 below.

 - halo projects from incision – probable reference to the work of Agostino di Duccio, whose designs in bas-relief at the Tempio Malatestiano are made by “incision”: a very delicate cut and tracery in stone.
 The incision is a mark of Duccio’s original style, as characteristic of his artistic profile as Fra Angelico’s Annunciations painted in fresco.